tmds/Tmds.Ssh/src/docfx/index.md

 *: Please convert your keys (using `ssh-keygen`, `PuttyGen`, ...) to a supported format rather than suggesting the library should support an additional format.
 If you can motivate why the library should support a additional format, open an issue to request support.

+## Reporting Bugs and Contributing

+Found a bug or want to request a feature?
+Please [open an issue on GitHub](https://github.com/tmds/Tmds.Ssh/issues).

+For security vulnerabilities, use [GitHub's private security reporting](https://github.com/tmds/Tmds.Ssh/security/advisories/new) instead.

+Interested in contributing?
+We welcome pull requests on [GitHub](https://github.com/tmds/Tmds.Ssh)!
+Unless you're making a trivial change, open an issue to discuss the change before making a pull request.